gamegos/consul-imex/README.md

 * **--source-server (-s):** Source server URL.
 * **--target-server (-t):** Target server URL.
 If omitted, source server is used as target server.

-## Known Issues

-### Directories with values

-Consul key/value storage allows a directory to have a value like an ordinary key.
-If a directory has a value, Consul Imex will ignore the value or the sub-keys;
-this depends how the keys are ordered.

 ## Examples

 ### Export